huggingface/blog/arrow-datasets.md

 > language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations on modern hardware like CPUs and GPUs.
 The Arrow memory format also supports zero-copy reads for lightning-fast data access without serialization overhead.

 Let's unpack this:
-- **language indepedent**: the data representation in memory is the same, no matter the language or implementation.
+- **language indepedent**: the data representation in memory is the same, no matter the programming language or library.
 - **columnar**: data is contiguous in memory and grouped by column, as opposed to by row.
 - **efficient analytic operations**: the data is formatted in such a way that allows vectorized operations like [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data).
 - **zero-copy reads with serialization overhead**: once data is in memory, moving it between different libraries (e.g. from `pandas` to `polars`), threads, or even different languages (e.g. from `python` to `rust`) is free.

-TODO, add: constant time random access + memmaping
+Further features of Arrow that make it especially useful in machine learning worflows include:
+- **Constant-time random access**: indexing into a specific row is a constant time operation
+- **Efficient sequential scans**: the columnar memory layout makes for efficient iterating over the dataset
+- **Data can be memory-mapped**: larger-than-memory datasets can be serialized onto disk and memory-mapped from there.
 As a user, you typically won't need interact with Arrow directly, but rather use [libaries which use Arrow](https://arrow.apache.org/powered_by/) to represent tabular data in memory.
+However, as we'll see later in this post, even if the Arrow internals are abstracted away, being aware of them can give users access to more functionality than afforded by a given library.

 <!-- | ![Serialization](https://arrow.apache.org/img/copy.png) | ![Standardization](https://arrow.apache.org/img/shared.png)
 |:--:|:--:|